Huatacondo: History

-It is located on the edge of the Old Way of the Inca from Arica to Quillagua and in the middle of the Pampa of the Tamarugal.
+It is located on the edge of the old Inca road system from Arica to Quillagua and in the middle of the Pampa del Tamarugal.
 Its inhabitants are Indo-Spanish mixture, due to the passage of the Spanish colonization in the early days.

+In September 2010, it became the first Chilean community generating its electricity by means of an isolated microgrid, based on the energy contribution from a wind turbine and solar panels.

 In recent days, there's been high activity of drug smuggling in the area.